How To Apply for a Chicago Artistic Vitality General Operations Grant

 - Groups that are legally, financially, or operationally part of a larger institution, e.g. the art department of a college.

 - Religious activities, political campaigns, or legislative lobbying.

 - Stand-alone conferences, publications, films, events, websites, or videos.

 - Endowments, capital campaigns, or debt reduction.

 Before you Apply:

 - We strongly encourage eligible organizations to attend one of our Meet GDDF meetings.
-Our next meeting will be held on Tuesday, June 13, 2017 at 6:00pm.
-Please contact Clover Morell to RSVP.
+Our next meeting date is TBA.

 - We must see your work before we can consider a grant, so please contact us as soon as you know your performance schedule and let us know that you're planning to apply (contact info is below).

 - Start working on your DataArts (formerly Cultural Data Project) profile.

 - If you're an arts service organization or technical assistance provider that we haven't previously funded, please contact Ellen Wadey before starting an application.